mcwalrus/exit-manager/README.md

 3. **🔒 Lock Coordination**: Waits for all shutdown locks to be released
 4. **🧹 Cleanup Execution**: Runs cleanup functions in reverse registration order
 5. **🚪 Process Exit**: Terminates with exit code 0 (success) or 1 (timeout)
-6. **🌐 HTTP Server Support**: Graceful coordination for HTTP servers
+6. **🌐 HTTP Server Support**: Graceful shutdown coordination for HTTP servers

 ## Installation